Welcome to Movable Worlds

 “For experiences of and insights on travel, for interesting things to read, and to feel your world expand again a little bit, check her newsletter out.” —Cristabel Tan

 “Really enjoyed the newsletter, love the range of content on there, especially the article recommendations, and the quotes you picked out!
-It made me feel like I was reading an actual newsletter, and I was back in the early 00s, traveling around Asia, when Internet cafes were still a thing, and smartphones were not to be seen.” —Lu-Hai Liang
+It made me feel like I was reading an actual newsletter, and I was back in the early 00s, travelling around Asia, when Internet cafes were still a thing, and smartphones were not to be seen.” —Lu-Hai Liang

 “We need to hear more of Asian solo female travellers!
 Keep those letters coming, Emily.
 Thank you for evoking once again the fernweh in me.” —Ying Reinhardt